Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 Bamboo leaf tea is another great herbal tea for improving bone health.

-8. May Help with Controlling and Preventing Diabetes
+Can Help with Controlling and Preventing Diabetes

 Potential Side Effects of Rooibos Tea